The Singleton

 "Yeah."

 He hung up.
-Jeff stood at the light-rail platform and watched the train come in through the rain, and for the first time since the Auberval bleed he felt something he had not known he had been missing: a sense, at the back of his head, that somebody else was holding a piece of the problem he did not have to hold alone.
+Jeff stood on the platform and watched the train come through the rain, and felt, for the first time since the Auberval bleed, a thing he had not known he'd been missing: the sense, somewhere at the back of his skull, that someone else was holding a corner of the problem he had been carrying alone with both hands.

-On the train back to the airport he texted Maya: *I'm okay.
-On my way home.
+On the train toward the airport he texted Maya: *I'm okay.
+Heading home.
 Back tomorrow.*

 She texted back: *Come see the kids.*